United States Daughters of 1812, National Headquarters

 The United States Daughters of 1812, National Headquarters, also known as the Admiral John Henry Upshur House, is a Victorian Queen Anne building from 1884 which is listed on the National Register of Historic Places.
+The home was commissioned for Admiral John Henry Upshur.
+Since 1928, it has served as the national headquarters for the United States Daughters of 1812.

+History

-It was commissioned by near-retirement American admiral John Henry Upshur for architectural design by Frederick C. Withers and was constructed by builders Langley & Gettinger in 1884.
+The house was commissioned by near-retirement American admiral John Henry Upshur for architectural design by Frederick C. Withers and was constructed by builders Langley & Gettinger in 1884.
 It was later divided into three apartments.

-The United States Daughters of 1812 organization bought the building in 1928 for $31,214.44 and has used it since.
+The United States Daughters of 1812 bought the building in 1928 for $31,214.44 and have used it since as their national headquarters.
 Its NRHP nomination notes some irony in the historic organization's choice of a Victorian-style residence.

+In April 1935, President National Jeanne Fox Weinmann placed a mast from the U.S.S.
+Constitution on the grounds.

+The building houses the 1812 Memorial Library and the 1812 Museum.